marklogic-community-staging/solution-templates/CONTRIBUTING.md

-# Contributing to Data Hub Central Community Edition (DHCCE)
+# Contributing to Solution Templates

-DHCCE welcomes new contributors.
+Solution Templates welcomes new contributors.
 This document will guide you through the process.

  - [Question or Problem?](#question)